Cash-for-shots clinic lures vaccine-wary Louisianans: 'The money made it a little happier'

 “We were totally against the vaccine from the get-go,” Springfield resident Cindy Henderlick said.
 “But we’ve lost too many people to the virus in the last couple of weeks to keep putting it off.
 We were going to get the vaccine regardless of the money.
 The money just made it a little happier.”

 Henderlick got her first Pfizer shot Saturday along with her husband, Guy, their 13-year old son and one of his friends.
 For months, she read rumors about the vaccines causing terrible harm, she explained.
-It wasn’t until a friend had her talk to a doctor they both knew that Henderlick, and eventually the rest of her family, began to change her mind.
+It wasn’t until a friend had her talk to a doctor they both knew that Henderlick, and eventually the rest of her family, began to change their minds.

 Like the Henderlicks, 29-year-old Hammond resident and cash-for-shots recipient Chelsea Meiners said she was “really hesitant” about the vaccine.
 On Facebook, she read about the shots harming fertility — something scientists say is untrue.